-What is a Structural Iron or Steel Worker?
+Life As a Structural Iron or Steel Worker

-Daily Life Of a Structural Iron or Steel Worker
+A Day in the Life of a Structural Iron or Steel Worker

 - Catch hot rivets in buckets and insert rivets in holes, using tongs.

-These are the skills Structural Iron and Steel Workers say are the most useful in their careers:
+When polled, Structural Iron and Steel Workers say the following skills are most frequently used in their jobs:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.